 My name is Jenny.

 I guess I’ve been athletic most of my life.
 Growing up, my family always encouraged me to play sports and remain active.
 The town soccer fields were a short walk from home and we spent a lot of summers kicking around the ball in the back yard.
-In middle school, I got involved in both cross country and track & field.
-I grew to despise running around a track in circles and developed a greater affinity for running through the woods instead.
+In middle school, I ran both cross country and track & field.
+I grew to despise running around a track in circles and found that I love running through the woods instead.
 In high school I turned away from running slightly and devoted time to playing soccer (midfield, of course—apparently I loved running?) and singing in a show choir ensemble (yes, it’s *just* like Glee).
 I don’t think I ran for myself when I was younger.
 I ran to spend time with my friends and to be part of a team.

 So, just as I do now–I put a race on the calendar.
-I guess my focus on long distance races like the half marathon and marathon is still fairly recent.
 In May 2010, I ran my first half marathon in 1:56:00.
 I was incredibly proud of this time considering my training was abysmal.
 I didn’t make any connections with other runners and didn’t have a support system to get me excited about the race.
 I followed a Higdon training plan and ran to get my mind off of things.
 But on Race Day, something happened.
 I remember running past my friends and family saying “I’m at a 9:00 pace!
 I don’t know how I’m doing this!”.
-After running in the Indy Mini and seeing my older brother rock his first Chicago Marathon in 2010 year, I decided I wanted to see what the buzz was all about.
+After running in the Indy Mini and seeing my older brother run his first Chicago Marathon in 2010, I thought, “yeah, maybe I’ll give the marathon a try.”

 My goal in 2011 was to run my first marathon to the best of my ability (no time goal in mind).
 It turns out even my own goals and expectations were beyond achievable.
 I spent most of 2011 training for the final finish line at the Chicago Marathon.